-Protect your vessel and the water with antifouling paint
+Protect your boat and the water with antifouling paint

-By volume, 80% of global trade is conducted on our oceans, and our maritime industry continues to grow; as does our dependence on the vessels that work so hard to achieve it.
+Boat lovers everywhere want to make sure their boat stays looking and working its best.
 Biofouling refers to the growth of microorganisms, plants, algae, or animals that build up on the underwater sections of vessel hulls.
 This build up decreases the durability and efficiency of a vessel.
-Antifouling paint works to prevent biofouling, protecting your vessel and your pocket.
+Antifouling paint works to prevent biofouling, protecting your boat and your pocket.

 This article will describe the variety of antifouling paint available, and take a look at the ever-changing regulations regarding biocides.
 We will also look at the companies that provide antifouling coatings, and where to find them in Singapore.